SiliconLabs/matter_extension/provision/README.md

 This method can be used both in development and factory environments.
 This method works with the legacy Protocol version 1.x or the new protocol version 2.x.
 * Bluetooth: The provision script can transmit the data directly to applications running in provision-mode.
-While in this mode, Silicon Labs' example applications use the bluetooth communication to receive provisionning data.
+While in this mode, Silicon Labs' example applications use the bluetooth communication to receive provisioning data.
 The Bluetooh channel requires
 Provision Protocol v2.x.

 ### Parameters